 The best way to avoid offgassing in the home is to avoid products that emit VOCs and dangerous gasses in the first place.
-Many building materials and household products are treated with chemicals that are slow to release dangerous gasses.
+Many building materials and household products are treated with chemicals that are slow to release dangerous gases.

 In addition to avoiding certain products, it’s important to have the proper amount of ventilation in the home.
-HVAC stands for heating, ventilation, and air conditioning.
+HVAC stands for heating, ventilation, and air-conditioning.
 Ventilation is extremely important, especially when it comes to more airtight homes.